← All articles

 What this means for organizations

 The paper reframes empathy from a personality trait into a set of learnable communication skills.
-The reframing matters for anyone who manages people.
+The reframing matters for anyone who manages people, especially given public sentiment on AI in emotional and personal contexts that remains deeply divided.

 Most leadership development programs treat empathy as a disposition.
 You either have it or you develop it over years of practice and reflection.
 The research points to a different model: the disposition is already there in most people.
 What’s missing is the translation layer, the specific moves that turn internal empathy into something the other person can actually feel.